CodeCatz/codecatz.github.io/join-us/index.markdown

 Do you still want to become a CodeCat after reading all of this?
 Awesome!
 You can apply by:

 - Submitting a sample project.
 It doesn’t have to be super complex, super fancy or super pretty.
-We just want to see that you’re able to learn on your own and apply what you learn to project that means something to you.
+We just want to see that you’re able to learn on your own and apply what you learn to a project that means something to you.
 A HTML/CSS page about you can be a great project, as long as you hacked it together and managed to publish it online.
 Hint: GitHub is a great place to host your projects.<a href="#beginner">*</a>
 - Having your own project that you want to develop or wanting to work on one of the <a href="/projects">projects</a> we’re currently working on.
 Hint: we really like open source projects.

 <p><a href="https://codecatz.typeform.com/to/UQmQYu" target="_blank"><button class="button">Apply for CodeCatz</button></a></p>

 We usually reply to applications in a few days.
-If you seem like a good fit, we’ll invite you to join us at our next Wednesday meetup.
+If you seem like a good fit, we’ll invite you to meet us at one of our upcoming Wednesday meetups.
+We're currently planning on inviting new members in April.

 <p id="beginner"><em>* Are you a complete beginner?
 Check out our recommended list of <a href="/resources">resources</a> that can help you hack your own project.</a></em></p>